-We wandered around on our own, and finished with the group listening to some funny stories from Egyptologist Waleed, who is our knowledgable guide.
+We wandered around on our own and finished with the group listening to some funny stories from Egyptologist Waleed, who is our knowledgeable guide.

 He then gave us a great opportunity to learn about the art and making of Papyrus grass parchment at the ISIS 2 Papyrus Museum.
 I wrote a separate article on this great Museum and here Explorason selected a piece, and so did I.

 What happened next was so sweet.
 Waleed our guide had been promising Explorason some Macdonald’s, and so we parked the bus, and he took his hand and guided him over the busy street and let him order whatever he wanted.
 His face beamed and he was so thrilled, and came back happier than ‘a boy in a lolly shop’, as he sat and ate his meal.

 The rest of us decided to go to an Irish Pub for dinner.
 Here our guide educated us on Egyptian politics and the religion, and I so wanted to learn what he had to say, but caught myself as I fell asleep at the dinner table!

 That night we took a late optional flight back to Cairo whilst Marina and Stefan chose to sleep on the train.
 Explorason slept anytime we stopped, but for me, it was 4:00 a.m. when I lay my head down on the pillow back at Hotel Soluxe – just as the mosque started their morning call of prayer and the birds commenced their daily chirping.